VertebrateResequencing/wr/.docs/nextflow/verify/nf-0300-statements.md

 Explicit `return` and implicit last-expression return.

 ### STMT-break
+⚠️NON-STRICT — not in syntax.html (strict mode).
 `break` to exit loops and switch cases.

 ### STMT-continue
+⚠️NON-STRICT — not in syntax.html (strict mode).
 `continue` to skip to next iteration.